 More than a third of the fifty states now have “official” oral history programs, organizations and sources of funding.
 With the establishment of the Martha Ross Center for Oral History Maryland will benefit from the collection, the cataloguing and the preservation of oral history interviews relating to state and local history.
 The state will also benefit from the education of future oral historians capable of documenting these personal accounts.
 Thus, educators, historians, researchers, interested citizens and associated organizations are encouraged to participate and assist the Martha Ross Center of Oral History in accomplishing these critical endeavors.

 Significance of the Name

-Ms. Ross continues to mentor novice and experienced oral historians and advises various organizations with regard to the collection of quality oral history interviews.
+Throughout her entire life, Ms. Ross mentored novice and experienced oral historians.
+She also advised various organizations with regard to the collection of quality oral history interviews.
 Therefore, the name Martha Ross represents the past, the present and the future of oral history.